 The deer mouse prefers outdoor areas rather than indoor areas.
 In fact, the deer mouse is prone to shelter in outdoor areas such as hollow logs and piles of debris.
 The deer mouse, also known as the Peromyscus, is a set breed of rodents.
 It’s important to note that these rodents are identifiable or distinguishable by their relatively large, dark black eyes.

 In most cases, these rodents have a two-tone colour, with darker brown or black on the backside and white on the front or abdominal area.
 P. Manuculatus and P. Leucopus are the most common rodent species of deer mice in Northern America.

 A mouse infestation can be a huge burden not only for your family but also for your beloved pets.
-At Martin’s Pest Control, we specialize in mouse infestation and any other related general mouse problems.
+At Martin’s Pest Control, we specialize in mouse control, infestations and any related general mouse problems.

-As part of our consultation, we try and determine where the mouse infestation is located in your home, office, or commercial building.
+As part of our consultation, we try and determine where the mouse infestation is in your home, office, or commercial building.
+From there we create a mouse control plan to eliminate the problem.
 We also specialize in proactive mouse prevention products and services.